 Most people with well-controlled gestational diabetes have full-term deliveries.
-However, the condition can cause complications, such as preeclampsia and a larger-than-average fetus, which may require early delivery.
+There is no specific week for delivery, but complications, such as preeclampsia or a larger-than-average baby, may mean it will be early.

 While experts do not have an exact number for the average week of delivery with gestational diabetes, most advise full-term pregnancies for those without significant complications.